DigitalDataServices/GeocortexMenuComponents/README.md

 ## Installation

-This JavaScript module can be installed in either the Geocortex HTML5 Viewer or within a specific site's viewer.
+This JavaScript module can be installed in either a Geocortex HTML5 Viewer or within a specific site's viewer.

-**Geocortex HTML5 Viewer Installation** - Available to all Geocortex sites.
+**Geocortex HTML5 Viewer Installation** - Available to all Geocortex HTML5 Viewers.

 1. Locate your Geocortex HTML5 directory, typically found at `C:\inetpub\wwwroot\Html5Viewer\`
 2. Navigate to the `...\Resources\Scripts\` folder and create a new directory called `CustomScripts`

-**Site Specific Installation** - For only a specific Geocortex site.
+**Site Specific Installation** - For only a specific Geocortex HTML5 Viewer.

 1. Locate your Geocortex HTML5 Site directory, typically found at `C:\Program Files (x86)\Latitude Geographics\Geocortex Essentials\Default\REST Elements\Sites\`